Constant Curvature Curve Tube Codes for Low-Latency Analog Error Correction: C3T Decoder

 \section{C3T Decoder}

 The maximum likelihood (ML) decoder for the encoder maps is $\hat{\alpha}=\argmin_{\alpha\in I} \norm{y-x_{\hat{\theta}}(\alpha)}$, which may have many local minima and requires a good initial guess.
 This decoder necessitates an exhaustive search over the 1-dimensional space $\alpha$ contained in interval $I$.
-Computing the log posterior as
+Computing the natural logarithm of the posterior probability density function (pdf) as,

-it is evident that the ML decoder (also the MAP decoder for our uniform source case) reduces to
+it is evident that the ML decoder (also the MAP decoder for our uniform source case) reduces to,

 The ML decoder is generally intractable leading to a host of approximate decoding methodologies.
-While most even-$n$ constant curvature codes exploit the isometry of the flat torus to a hyperrectangle as in \cite{VaishampayanCosta2003} to decode, here we go for a direct function approximation using the neural network approach.
+While most even-$n$ constant curvature codes exploit the local isometry of the flat torus to a hyperrectangle as in \cite{VaishampayanCosta2003} to decode, here we go for a direct function approximation using the neural network approach.